-Legislative context
+6. Legislative context

-Under the Local Government (Records) Act, 1962 and Local Government Act, 1972, each of the five Tyne and Wear authorities of Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland is appointed an archive authority for local government districts within their respective areas of jurisdiction.
+- Under the Local Government (Records) Act, 1962 and Local Government Act, 1972, each of the five Tyne and Wear authorities of Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland is appointed an archive authority for local government districts within their respective areas of jurisdiction.
 These powers relate both to the authorities' own administrative records and to other records in their care.
-Further guidance on the provisions of the 1972

-- By virtue of a joint agreement originally made in 1986 and subsequently renewed in 1996 and 2006 the five Tyne and Wear districts discharge their archive powers jointly through the Tyne & Wear Archives Service.
+Further guidance on the provisions of the 1972 Act was issued by the Department for the Environment, Transport and the Regions (DETR) in 1999 (Cm.4516). - By virtue of a joint agreement originally made in 1986 and subsequently renewed in 1996 and 2006 the five Tyne and Wear districts discharge their archive powers jointly through the Tyne & Wear Archives Service.
 In 2009 Tyne & Wear Archives Service and Tyne & Wear Museums merged to form Tyne & Wear Archives & Museums, with Newcastle City Council as the lead authority.
-A new joint agreement was signed. - Under the Public Records Acts 1958 and 1967, Tyne & Wear Archives is an approved place of deposit for a number of classes of records of central government and the courts of law (ie public records) held locally.
+A new joint agreement was signed. - In April 2013 Sunderland City Council withdrew from the joint agreement in respect of museum services, but signed a separate agreement for continued joint provision of archives services, renewed annually, - Under the Public Records Acts 1958 and 1967, Tyne & Wear Archives is an approved Place of Deposit for a number of classes of records of central government and the courts of law (known as Public Records) held locally.
 These include records of Quarter Sessions, Petty Sessions and Magistrates Courts, Coroners, and of the National Health Service. - Tyne & Wear Archives Service was formerly recognised by the Master of the Rolls as a repository for manorial and tithe records under the Law of Property Act, 1922, and the Tithe Act, 1936.
-This recognition is now superseded. - Tyne & Wear Archives does not exercise delegated powers under the Parochial Registers and Records Measure, 1978 (as amended 1993).
-Northumberland Archives and Durham County Record Office exercise these powers for Church of England parishes within the dioceses of Newcastle and Durham respectively. - Additional requirements with regard to access to information in records and archives have been imposed through the Data Protection Act, 1998, the Freedom of Information Act, 2000 and the Environmental Information Regulations.
+This recognition is now superseded. - Tyne & Wear Archives became an Accredited Archives Service under the new scheme administered by The National Archives in November 2013 and retained Accredited status in 2017.
+Regular applications will be required to maintain this status and the connected status as a Place of Deposit. - Tyne & Wear Archives does not exercise delegated powers under the Parochial Registers and Records Measure, 1978 (as amended 1993).
+Northumberland Archives and Durham County Record Office exercise these powers for Church of England parishes within the dioceses of Newcastle and Durham respectively.

+Additional requirements with regard to access to information in records and archives have been imposed through the Data Protection Act, 2018, the General Data Protection Regulation, the Freedom of Information Act 2000 and the Environmental Information Regulations.
 These include a statutory right for the citizen of access to information, subject to certain exemptions and conditions.

-Geographical area of collection
+7. Geographical area of collection